Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Modeling

 \subsection{Table Understanding}

-\paragraph{Visual Table Modeling.} Visual table understanding involves comprehending both the tables' contents and their structures.
-A common approach is to \textit{parse table images into texts} with MLLMs \cite{Nguyen2023TabIQATQ,HormazbalLagos2025ExpliCITQAEC}.
-However, \citet{xia-etal-2024-vision} found that although MLLMs demonstrate promising OCR performance on tabular data, they still exhibit limited spatial and formatting recognition capabilities, especially when dealing with large tables \cite{zheng-etal-2024-multimodal}.
-Another line of research focuses on \textit{pre-training and fine-tuning MLLMs} \cite{ Zhao2024TabPediaTC, zheng-etal-2024-multimodal, Zhou_2025_CVPR, Jiang2025MultimodalTR, Yang2025DoesTS, Zhang2025TableMoENR}.
-Training datasets of table images have been constructed using existing tabular datasets \cite{Zhao2024TabPediaTC}, by converting textual tables into image representations \cite{zheng-etal-2024-multimodal, Zhou_2025_CVPR, Jiang2025MultimodalTR}, and from scratch \cite{Yang2025DoesTS, Zhang2025TableMoENR}.
+\paragraph{Visual Table Modeling.} Visual table understanding requires comprehending both table content and structure.
+A common approach is to \textit{parse table images into text} using MLLMs \cite{Nguyen2023TabIQATQ,HormazbalLagos2025ExpliCITQAEC,si2025tabrag}.
+However, \citet{xia-etal-2024-vision} find that despite promising OCR performance on tabular data, MLLMs still struggle with spatial and formatting recognition, particularly for large or structurally complex tables \cite{zheng-etal-2024-multimodal,10.1007/978-3-032-09371-4_1}.